Close Menu

 Scenario: When an email that should contain an attachment does not have one.

-Example 1: “The email seems to be missing the attachment you mentioned.
+Example 1: “The email seems to be “No Attachment in Your Email” you mentioned.
 Please resend it.”

 Example 2: “The email seems to be missing the attachment for the report.
 Can you check and send it again?”

-Explanation: This phrase communicates that the attachment is not included in the received email.
+Explanation: This phrase communicates that the “No Attachment in Your Email” is not included in the received email.

 27. “It Appears the Attachment Was Not Added”